With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Outcome of hemorrhage may be different:

-Blood absorption,
+Blood resorption

 Formation of a cyst at the site of hemorrhage,